Chapter 27 : 26- The New Army

 “Harry, no!”
 He heard Dawlish cry after him and Akrahn turned to see his new opponent, though before he could utter a single incantation, Harry had tackled the elderly man to the ground.
 Spells were flying out of Akrahn’s flailing wand as Harry held it down with his left hand, his right arm bleeding more than ever.
 Lifting himself up, he pinned Akrahn’s arms with his knees and forced Akrahn’s wand out of his hand, though Harry had no intention of casting a spell with it.
 Raising his left arm with all his might, he swiped it across Akrahn’s head and Harry was sure he felt something break in his hand as it connected with Akrahn’s face.

-Akrahn stopped flailing and it took a while for Harry realise that Dawlish was trying to get him up.
+Akrahn stopped flailing at once and it took a while for Harry realise that Dawlish was trying to get him up.

 “We need to go now!
 That army will be here any minute!”
-Dawlish called to the others and he threw Harry’s clock into Harry’s arms and he had to force his hand to get a grip on it.
+Dawlish called to the others as he threw the Invisibility Cloak into Harry’s arms and Harry had to force his hand to get a proper grip on it.

 Dawlish then bent over and lifted Akrahn before flinging him over his shoulder.
 Harry stared at the stiff body of Gawain that was mere feet away.
 His hazel coloured eyes were still wide open, giving off the glare he often wore when duelling a fierce opponent.